 IBM MQ V9 Advanced System Administration (Distributed) (ZM213G-SPVC)

-This course is also available as classroom course IBM MQ V9 Advanced System Administration (Distributed) (WM213G).
+This self-paced course with hands-on exercises is also available as classroom course IBM MQ V9 Advanced System Administration (Distributed) (WM213G).

 This course expands the basic skill sets that are developed in courses WM103/ZM103, Technical Introduction to IBM MQ, and WM153/ZM153, IBM MQ V9 System Administration (using Windows for labs) or WM154, IBM MQ V9 System Administration (using Linux for labs).